Skip to main content

 WooCommerce turns WordPress into a full e-commerce platform with product catalogs, shopping carts, checkout flows, payment processing, shipping calculations, tax management, inventory tracking, and order management.
 It powers a significant portion of all online stores.
 For a detailed comparison with hosted alternatives, see the WooCommerce vs BigCommerce breakdown.

-Membership and learning platforms
+Membership and learning platforms#

 Plugins like MemberPress, LearnDash, and LifterLMS turn WordPress into membership sites and online course platforms with content restrictions, drip schedules, quizzes, certificates, and payment integration.
 Universities, training companies, and content creators use these to deliver paid educational content.

-Application framework
+Application framework#

 WordPress can function as a headless CMS, where it manages content through its REST API while a separate frontend (built with React, Vue, Next.js, or any other framework) handles the display.
 This architecture uses WordPress for what it does best (content management, user roles, media handling) while giving developers full control over the frontend technology.
+See headless WordPress: what it is and when to use it for the full breakdown of the tradeoffs and when headless is worth the added complexity.

-Multisite networks
+Multisite networks#

 WordPress Multisite lets you run multiple websites from a single WordPress installation.
 Each site gets its own content, themes, and settings, but they share the same WordPress core and can share plugins.
 This is used by universities (one site per department), agencies (one site per client), and businesses with multiple brands.
 See the WordPress multisite hosting guide for the infrastructure requirements.